Oogst olijfolie | Cijfers en verwachtingen

 Market Update: Olive Oil

-Regardless of how the 2023/24 harvest ends, it will exceed the record low yield of the previous harvest year, when Spain produced 664,033 tonnes.Major olive oil producing regions, including Andalusia and Castilla-la-Mancha, are estimated to fell short by 30 and 23 percent.
-The reasons for the two consecutive below-average harvests are due to Spain's unprecedented drought and high temperatures in May, which damaged many olive trees at the time of flowering and failed to bear fruit.
+Regardless of how the 2023/24 harvest ends, it will surpass the record low yield of the previous harvest year, when Spain produced 664,033 tons.
+Major olive oil producing regions, including Andalusia and Castilla-La Mancha, are estimated to have fallen short by 30 and 23 percent respectively.
+The reasons for two consecutive below-average harvests are due to unprecedented drought in Spain and high temperatures in May, which damaged many olive trees at the time of flowering and resulted in no fruit.

 What does this mean for the price of Olive Oil?